tuvalutorture/tuvalutorture/README.md

 p.s.

-please send peach schnapps my sanity is plummeting. i cannot take x86 assembly much longer make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop
+please send peach schnapps my sanity is plummeting quickly. i cannot take x86 assembly much longer make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop

 A long, long, long, long time ago
 Before the wind, before the snow
 Lived a man, lived a man I know
 Lived a freak of nature named Sir Psycho
 Sir Psycho Sexy that is me
 Sometimes I find I need to scream